 Time for an update on previous blog posts, especially in light of the “archived” post just published on Mamapedia:

-Emmie has decided to play an instrument in 6th grade band…and the instrument is…drumroll please (how appropriate)…drums!
+My youngest has decided to play an instrument in 6th grade band…and the instrument is…drumroll please (how appropriate)…drums!
 Well, actually “percussion”.
 Which means xylophone, several different kinds of drums, tambourine, castanets, gong, washboards… —anything to fill out that “wall of sound”.
 Our exchange student may want to run and hide with all the instruments being played in our house!
-Actually, the only part of percussion that Emmie has played at home so far is a practice drum, which is like a thick rubber pad on legs, so not too bad on the noise…although it does get on big sister’s nerves sometimes when Emmie chooses to practice right in the center of the house…where the sound carries pretty well!
+Actually, the only part of percussion that my daughter has played at home so far is a practice drum, which is like a thick rubber pad on legs, so not too bad on the noise…although it does get on big sister’s nerves sometimes when little sis chooses to practice right in the center of the house…where the sound carries pretty well!

 Elsewhere in updates: I didn’t win a spot on Nickelodeon’s Parents Picks national nominations list this year…but it’s no big deal, I barely even voted for myself or did much promotion.
 They made it harder for people to vote this time and I didn’t want to push for readers to have to “sign up to become a member” in order to do so (not all my readers are parents), so…I will just have to rest on my 2009 laurels for now!

-My Betty White Dodge ‘aravan’ is still hanging in there—no AC screeching at present, but since I last wrote, one of its shocks came loose while I was driving Allison to a theatre rehearsal last month and it started dragging on the ground (I think it rivaled the AC screeching in its intensity), so we had to pull into a nearby neighborhood and wait for Captain Car to rescue us.
-Which Andy did, and I drove Allison to the Granville Arts Centre in his car, while he worked under mine in front of a total stranger’s house.
-(Luckily it was a neighborhood where lots of people probably work on their own cars, so it was no big deal!
-Andy also recently learned, from the Internet, how to fix car ceilings and took the entire ceiling “shell” out, bought new fabric, re-covered it, and replaced it.
+My Betty White Dodge ‘aravan’ is still hanging in there—no AC screeching at present, but since I last wrote, one of its shocks came loose while I was driving my oldest to a community theatre rehearsal last month and it started dragging on the ground (I think it rivaled the AC screeching in its intensity), so we had to pull into a nearby neighborhood and wait for Captain Car (er, Andy) to rescue us.
+Which Andy did, and I drove my daughter to the Granville Arts Centre in his car, while he worked under mine in front of a total stranger’s house.
+(Luckily it was a neighborhood where lots of people probably work on their own cars, so it was no big deal! ) Andy also recently learned, from the Internet, how to fix car ceilings and took the entire ceiling “shell” out, bought new fabric, re-covered it, and replaced it.
 So no more billowing fabric.
 (Just in time for the start of school…)